Manually Installing Concrete5 on Your Hosting Account

 - Unarchive the

 ZIPfile to the directory where you want to install Concrete5.
-For more information, see Unzip files.
+For more information, see Unzip files in cPanel hosting.

 - Select the